Matrix Decomposition and Applications: Existence of the Skeleton Decomposition

-\paragraph{CR decomposition vs skeleton decomposition} We note that CR decomposition and skeleton decomposition share a similar form.
-Even for the symbols used $\bA=\bC\bR$ for the CR decomposition and $\bA=\bC\bU^{-1}\bR$ for the skeleton decomposition.
+\paragraph{CR decomposition vs skeleton decomposition.} The CR decomposition and skeleton decompositions share a similar structure and even comparable notation, with $\bA=\bC\bR$ for the CR decomposition and $\bA=\bC\bU^{-1}\bR$ for the skeleton decomposition.

-Both in the CR decomposition and the skeleton decomposition, we \textbf{can} select the first $r$ independent columns to obtain the matrix $\bC$ (the symbol for both the CR decomposition and the skeleton decomposition).
-So $\bC$'s in the CR decomposition and the skeleton decomposition are exactly the same.
-On the contrary, $\bR$ in the CR decomposition is the reduced row echelon form without the zero rows, whereas $\bR$ in the skeleton decomposition is exactly some rows from $\bA$ so that $\bR$'s have different meanings in the two decompositional methods.
+In both decompositions, we have the flexibility to select the \textbf{first} $r$ linearly independent columns to form the matrix $\bC$ (denoted the same way in both decompositions).
+Consequently, the $\bC$ matrices in the CR and skeleton decompositions are identical when the same columns are selected.
+However, the distinction lies in the interpretation of $\bR$: in the CR decomposition, it represents the reduced row echelon form without zero rows, while in the skeleton decomposition, it corresponds to $r$ linearly independent rows selected directly from $\bA$.
+This difference reflects a fundamental variation in how the two methods conceptualize $\bR$.

-\paragraph{A word on the uniqueness of CR decomposition and skeleton decomposition} As mentioned above, both in the CR decomposition and the skeleton decomposition, we select the first $r$ linearly independent columns to obtain the matrix $\bC$.
-In this sense, the CR and skeleton decompositions have a unique form.
-However, if we select the last $r$ linearly independent columns, we will get a different CR decomposition or skeleton decomposition.
-We will not discuss this situation here as it is not the main interest of this text.

-To repeat, in the above proof for the existence of the skeleton decomposition, we first find the $r$ linearly independent columns of $\bA$ into the matrix $\bC$.
-From $\bC$, we find an $r\times r$ nonsingular submatrix $\bU$.
-From the submatrix $\bU$, we finally find the final row submatrix $\bR\in \real^{r\times n}$.
-A further question can be posed that if matrix $\bA$ has rank $r$, matrix $\bC$ contains $r$ linearly independent columns, and matrix $\bR$ contains $r$ linearly independent rows, then whether the $r\times r$ ``intersection" of $\bC$ and $\bR$ is invertible or not \footnote{We thank Gilbert Strang for raising this interesting question.}.
+To summarize, the construction of the skeleton decomposition involves selecting $r$ linearly independent columns from $\bA$ to form the matrix $\bC\in\real^{m\times r}$.
+Subsequently, we extract an $r\times r$ nonsingular submatrix $\bU$ from $\bC$.
+Finally, we identify the $r$ rows of $\bA$ that correspond to the entries of $\bU$ to form the row matrix $\bR\in\real^{r\times n}$.
+This naturally leads to the following question: If matrix $\bA$ has rank $r$, matrix $\bC$ contains $r$ linearly independent columns of $\bA$, and matrix $\bR$ contains $r$ linearly independent rows of $\bA$, is the $r\times r$ ``intersection" of $\bC$ and $\bR$ necessarily invertible?~\footnote{We express our gratitude to Gilbert Strang for raising this question.}